Is diagnostic medical radiation safe?

-An action or product is deemed safe as long as the risk associated with it is very low.
+An action or product is deemed safe only if the risk associated with it is very low.
 This is true for medical x-rays, medication or any medicine.
 Even so, only patients who need diagnostic imaging should have imaging exams.

 Safety and Radiation

-Background radiation naturally exists everywhere in the environment.
-These levels of radiation are clearly safe.
+Background radiation exists naturally everywhere in the environment.
+These background levels of radiation are clearly safe.
 If they were not, life on Earth would not flourish.
 Yet, we know radiation has the potential to cause cancer.

 The degree of safety depends on the level of exposure.
 Ultra-high levels of radiation (levels far above background radiation or in amounts well in excess of those used in diagnostic imaging) may cause cancer to develop later in life.